Charlie-PKU/Charlie-PKU.github.io/miscellaneous.md

 ## **Selected Articles** 💡

 ### 2025

+- ✨ Revisit the Poverty and Decision Making: Insights from the UNHCR survey [mini-paper](https://charlie-pku.github.io/file/2025/DM_2025.pdf)

+  - This is the mini-paper of the mini-lecture course *The Situated Decision Maker* taught by [Chew Soo Hong](https://ccbef.swufe.edu.cn/info/1221/1961.htm)

 - ✨ The Effects of Environment Regulation on Small Low-profit Enterprises: Evidence from the “Air Pollution Prevention and Control Action Plan” [slides](https://charlie-pku.github.io/file/2024/SLE_pre_2024.pdf) [thesis](https://charlie-pku.github.io/file/2025/SLE_thesis_2025.pdf)